If you're

 Distance Compensation, amb01-03.sch

-stage could be removed from the distance compensation circuits
+circuit, a buffering stage could be removed from the distance

-as well.
-This could reduce the number of op-amps which the
+compensation circuits as well.
+This could reduce the number of

-buffered again before being sent to the rear panel phono
+compensation are buffered again before being sent to the rear

 This is a wiring diagram rather than a schematic and shows the